From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model: Model and Methods

 We analyze the low-energy physics across four representative cuts in the parameter space ($\nicefrac{V}{J},\nu$), where \mbox{$\nu\equiv \nicefrac{N}{N_{\Phi}}$} denotes the magnetic filling fraction relative to the lowest Chern band with $N_{\Phi}$ the number of flux quanta piercing the system.
 Our simulations are performed on both a square box with hard walls \mbox{($L_x=L_y=10$)} and a cylinder \mbox{($L_x=24,L_y=4$)} with periodic boundary conditions along the $y$-direction.
-Before discussing the interacting model in detail below, we briefly comment on the energy scales of the non-interacting model.
-For the cylinder, we find a bulk band of width $w_{\rm cylinder}\approx 0.1 J$ and two degenerate edge states at the ends of the cylinder at relatively low energies \mbox{($\delta^{\rm edge}_{\rm cylinder} \approx 0.28J$)}.
-The lowest band hosts $N_{\phi}-1\!=\!22$ states and has Chern number $C=1$.
-The bulk gap is on the order $\Delta_{\rm cylinder}^{\rm bulk} \approx 2.0J$.
+Before discussing the interacting model in detail below, we briefly comment on the energy scales of the non-interacting model, see also Appendix~\ref{app:SingleParticle}.
+For the cylinder, we find a lowest bulk band of width $w_{\rm cylinder}\approx 0.1 J$ consisting of $22$ states with Chern number $C=1$.
 On the square lattice with open boundaries, we can identify a bulk band of width $w_{\rm square} \approx 0.3J$ hosting 20 states, despite the single-particle spectrum being less clean.
 Due to the comparatively long edges along all directions, there is no sizable gap to the edge states.
+The band width $w$ is the relevant energy scale when choosing interaction strengths below.